CortexIntelligentAutomation/docs/content/en/docs/2026.3/_shared/configure-code-analyser/multi-server/disable-code-analyser.md

+On each Application Server and the Web Application Server:

 1. Open a File Explorer.
 1. Navigate to the Execution service directory, e.g. `%ProgramData%\SF\<CustomerName>.<NodeName>\Fabric\work\Applications\Cortex.Innovation.Execution_App<n>\ExecutionPkg.Code.{{% execpkgversion %}}` replacing `<CustomerName>` with the `CustomerName` configured during [installation][Configure Installation Script], `<NodeName>` with the NETBIOS name of the server and `<n>` with the highest number in the directory.
 1. Open the `appsettings.json` file in a text editor.